The wild turkeys are back in the Backcountry Wilderness Area and they're looking for love.

 Each Spring, the relative quiet of the Backcountry Wilderness Area is interrupted by the boisterous sound of gobbling male turkeys.
 Toms (pictured below) are adult male turkeys and are characterized by a full tail fan in which all of the feathers are the same length and a long beard.

-Photograph by Stu Smith Jakes (pictured below) are younger male turkeys whose tail fan will have feathers in the middle that are longer than the rest, forming a peak in an otherwise symmetrical half-moon of plumage.
+Jakes (pictured below) are younger male turkeys whose tail fan will have feathers in the middle that are longer than the rest, forming a peak in an otherwise symmetrical half-moon of plumage.
 Often times, jakes can resemble hens but jakes have black-tipped feathers on their chests where hens have brown feathers.

 Photograph by Bill Masure